-The small Mistletoe Bay is also the home of an equally small eco-friendly settlement, whose residents live here all the year round and are completely independent of most of societies’ comforts.
+The small Mistletoe Bay is also the home of an equally small eco-friendly settlement, whose residents live here all year round and are completely independent of most of the society’s comforts.
 They do take in small groups and individuals wishing to experience this kind of life, for a brief time.
 Today, a small part of school children seemed to be enjoying its lack of facilities.

-Once on the shore our party, split into four groups each with a guide to walk part of the Charlotte Sound Trail, which in its entirety takes 4 days to complete, we were going to spend just 1.5 hours along its route.
-We were lucky that within our small group of ‘would be trekkers’, there were no infirm among us and all kept up a reasonable pace ensuring that we didn’t have to periodically wait for people to catch up.
+Once on the shore, our party was split into four groups each with a guide to walk part of the Charlotte Sound Trail, which in its entirety takes 4 days to complete, we were going to spend just 1.5 hours along its route.
+We were lucky that within our small group of ‘would-be trekkers’, there were no infirm among us and all kept up a reasonable pace ensuring that we didn’t have to periodically wait for people to catch up.
 The one reason I dislike walking in groups.

 Another gem of information concerned the leaf of one of the trees, the Maori use it as toilet paper and having felt it and confirmed that it is indeed soft and hardy enough for the job, I am sure that if we lived here Sue would be making a great saving on our toilet roll budget.

-I thoroughly enjoyed this brief escape, wishing we had longer to enjoy the New Zealand bush, but we were all too soon sat back on the catamaran enjoying the sun and sipping coffee and chocolate biscuits.
-We were the first group back, the last one being close to an hour later, why would undertake a trip involving a bush walk in flip flops?
+I thoroughly enjoyed this brief escape, wishing we had longer to enjoy the New Zealand bush, but we were all too soon sitting back on the catamaran enjoying the sun and sipping coffee and chocolate biscuits.
+We were the first group back, the last one being close to an hour later, why would undertake a trip involving a bush walk in flip-flops?

 We had just over an hour to spend in Picton before shuttling back to the ship.
-We walked along the narrow foreshore then explored a small and pretty quay side garden, before heading off down Main Street for Sue to experience some retail therapy along with other cruisers.
-I visited the pharmacist and bought some syrup that I was assured would stop my annoying tickly cough that I have picked up, it tastes lovely, but doesn’t work and at $25 I shall be exploring the New Zealand trades’ description legislation!
+We walked along the narrow foreshore and then explored a small and pretty quayside garden, before heading off down Main Street for Sue to experience some retail therapy along with other cruisers.
+I visited the pharmacist and bought some syrup that I was assured would stop the annoying tickly cough that I have picked up, it tastes lovely but doesn’t work and at $25 I shall be exploring the New Zealand trades’ description legislation!

-We now have three sea days to chill out on before we reach Sydney.
+We now have three sea days to chill out before we reach Sydney.